awsdocs/aws-elemental-mediatailor-user-guide/doc_source/monitoring-permissions.md

    1. Choose **Edit trust relationship**\.

-   1. In the policy document, change the principal to the AWS Elemental MediaTailor service\.
+   1. In the policy document, change the principal to the MediaTailor service\.
 It should look like this:

       ```
       "Principal": {